upscalesoftware/swoole-reflection/README.md

 });
 ```

-Callback is invoked once per request upon the first call to `\Swoole\Http\Response::write/end/sendfile()` methods.
+Callback is invoked on every request upon the first call to `\Swoole\Http\Response::write/end/sendfile()`.

-**Warning!** Callbacks that need to modify the response must use the original response rather than its observable proxy.
+**Warning!** Callbacks that need to modify response must use the original response rather than its observable proxy.
-Dependency on observable proxy creates circular reference between the observable and callbacks registered within it.
+Dependency on observable proxy creates circular reference between the proxy and callbacks registered within it.
-Instances involved in orphan circular cross-references will not be destroyed until the next garbage collection takes place.
+Instances involved in orphan circular cross-references will not be destroyed until the next garbage collection cycle.
-Swoole sends out response by calling `\Swoole\Http\Response::end()` in the destructor upon the request completion.
+Swoole calls `\Swoole\Http\Response::end()` in the response destructor executed upon the request completion.
 The response destructor will not be called causing the the worker to hang up without sending the response.

 #### Body Interception